richardbunk/ucg_research_catalogue/00_Governance/KA-001-knowledge-article.md

 - observed practice
 - editorial synthesis

-Evidence should support confidence without overwhelming the article.
+Evidence should justify confidence while remaining concise.

 ---

 4. Generalized Knowledge

-Describe how the principle extends beyond the original source.
+Describe the enduring understanding that extends beyond the originating source.

 Questions to consider:

-- What broader pattern has been identified?
+- What recurring pattern has emerged?
-- How does this knowledge generalize?
+- What broader principle has been identified?
-- What enduring understanding has emerged?
+- Why should this knowledge remain valuable?

-This section transforms source-specific observations into institutional knowledge.
+This section transforms source-specific observations into institutional understanding.

 ---